aportela/homedocs/README.md

-# Warning - Beta release

-This software may contain bugs, so use under your own risk

 # Homedocs

 Homedocs is is a simple personal document manager.
 You can conveniently store your files by classifying them with tags for easy retrieval in the future.